The Holy Roman Empire was a vast and diverse Empire that existed in central Europe from the 10th century until the 19th century.

-Armour production became a major industry in the German-speaking territories of the Empire, especially from 14th century onwards.
-By 15th century, a number of German cities were producing armour not only for the Empire’s troops and the Imperial Army but also exporting it to other nations.
+Armour production became a major industry in the German-speaking territories of the Empire, especially from the 14th century onwards.
+By the 15th century, a number of German cities were producing armour not only for the Empire’s troops and the Imperial Army but also for exporting it to other nations.

 This type of armour was high-quality metal armour made with movable joints and highly effective on the battlefield.
 In the 16th century, the Empire’s armourers produced the Maximilian armour which was more elaborate.